sar/code-container/readme.md

 ## Security Considerations

-As the base image extends `ubuntu:18.04`, additional steps have been taken to add security measures with `hosts` file, `fail2ban` and `clamav` packages preloaded.
+As the base image extends `debian:buster`, additional steps have been taken to add security measures with `hosts` file, `fail2ban` and `clamav` packages preloaded.
 These are precautionary against attacks but insufficient against (un)known breaches.

+**APT over HTTP(s)**

+MITM attacks while unlikely by default due to PGP signature verification of repos, can be further averted with `apt-transport-https` package.
+Vulnerable networks can still reveal user transmit/receive of debian updates, to further anonymize traffic install the package `apt-transport-tor` and use for `tor://` prefix on repos for apt over `tor.service` socks proxy.

 **Log Analytics**